How Many Oz In A Gl

 Consider Temperature

 Temperature can affect the volume of liquids, especially when dealing with large volumes or extreme temperatures.
-Hot liquids tend to expand, while cold liquids tend to contract.
-If you need to measure liquids at a specific temperature, use a thermometer to ensure that you are measuring them accurately.
+But hot liquids tend to expand, while cold liquids tend to contract.
+If you need to measure liquids at a specific temperature, use a thermometer to check that you are measuring them accurately.

 Keep Records